What to know about our organic 100% raw kombucha

 What does Brew Dr. mean when it says it is “Craft Brewed”?

 - Organic acids: acetic acid, lactic acid, propionic acid, glucuronic acid and gluconic acid.
-These organic acids are known to improve bioavailability of vitamins, prevent accumulation of heavy metals and insoluble oxalates, inhibit pathogenic bacteria, support joint health, modulate immunity and prevent cancer proliferation.
+These organic acids are known to improve bioavailability of vitamins, prevent accumulation of heavy metals and insoluble oxalates, inhibit pathogenic bacteria, support joint health and modulate immunity.

 Is there caffeine in Brew Dr. Kombucha?

-There is less than 15 mg of caffeine in an entire 14 fl oz bottle of Brew Dr. That is a lot less than a cup of coffee (95 mg per 8 fl oz) and even green tea (25 mg per 8 fl oz).
-The reason there is so much less is that the fermentation process consumes the caffeine while creating the wonderful mix of probiotics in Kombucha.
+There is less than 15 mg of caffeine in an entire 14 fl oz bottle of Brew Dr. That is a lot less than a cup of coffee (95 mg per 8 fl oz) or green tea (25 mg per 8 fl oz) — that’s about the same as a decaf cup of coffee.
+The reason there is so much less is that the fermentation process consumes the caffeine while creating the wonderful mix of live and active cultures in Kombucha.

 Has this kombucha been pasteurized (is it raw)?

 Brew Dr. Kombucha is 100% raw.
-We wouldn’t dream of pasteurizing (cooking to death) all of those wonderful live and active probiotics.
+We wouldn’t dream of pasteurizing (cooking to death) all of those wonderful naturally occurring live and active cultures.

 Is sugar or juice added to Brew Dr. Kombucha?